 Broadband access policies, implementation, and applications should be studied together so that developing countries can better evaluate their best possible options for broadband deployment.
 Combining these topics will eliminate fragmentation of these related issues and more accurately provide a clear roadmap of options for developing countries to close the existing gap in broadband service.

-The proposed Study Question and expected outputs reflect elements (identified in parenthesis) from several broadband related Study Questions from 2010 - 2014, e.g., Questions 7-3/1 ”Implementation of universal access to broadband services,” 10-3/1 “The impact of licensing and authorization regimes and other relevant regulatory measures on competition in a converged telecommunications/ICT environment19-2/1 “Implementation of IP telecommunication services in developing countries,” and 26/2 “Migration from existing networks to next generation networks for developing countries: technical, regulatory, and policy aspects,” and 14-3/2 “Information and telecommunications for e-health,” and 17-3/2 “Progress on e-government activities and identification of areas of application of e-government for the benefit of developing countries.”
+The proposed Study Question and expected outputs reflect elements from Study Questions from 2010 - 201419-2/1 “Implementation of IP telecommunication services in developing countries,” and 26/2 “Migration from existing networks to next generation networks for developing countries: technical, regulatory, and policy aspects”.

 (USA Document WTDC14/22 Add 19)